DeyaKh/Next-Gen-Security-for-Healthcare-Wearable-Devices-Using-MQTT-and-Open-Source-Cryptographic-Methods/README.md

 Prepared by students at **Jordan University of Science and Technology (JUST)**:

-- Karoleina Nabil Jeries Rezek
+- Karoleina Rezek
-- Deya Aldeen Ra’ed Rafiq Alkhozaee
+- Deya Aldeen Alkhozaee
-- Abdulaziz Akram Faisal Tbaishat
+- Abdulaziz Tbaishat
-- Hamza Mohammad Faris Alzoubi
+- Hamza Alzoubi

 Supervised by: **Dr. Heba Alawneh**